Nadal overcomes slow start to advance in Chile

 VINA DEL MAR, Chile (Reuters) - Rafa Nadal overcame a slow start to beat Argentine Federico Delbonis 6-3 6-2 and advance to the third round of the Chilean Open with his first singles victory in seven months on Wednesday.

-Nadal lost his serve in the first game but quickly hit back, taking command of the match and winning the first set in 50 minutes at the Pacific resort city of Vina del March
+Nadal lost his service in the first game but quickly hit back, taking command of the match and winning the first set in 50 minutes at the Pacific coastal city of Vina del March

-The French Open champion seemed surprised when Delbonis took a 2-0 lead, but with some fierce shots he put things in their place.

 The former world number one began to vary his game and showed greater mobility in a one-sided second set which he wrapped up in 38 minutes.